zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/2-pair-clusters.md

 In the generated **ClusterPair** spec, you will need to do the following modifications:

   * You will see an unpopulated *options* section.
 It expects options that are required to pair Storage.
 However, as we have a single storage fabric, this section is not needed.
 You should delete the line `<insert_storage_options_here>`.
-  * Under the options section, the mode is set to **DisasterRecovery**, this is required for scheduling periodic migrations.
-More information about it in the next step.

 Once the modifications are done, save it into a file `clusterpair.yaml`